arrayfire/afQuantumSim/README.md

 3. Add the correct include path and link the library into your program

-    -CMake: link with the target `afquantum`
+    - CMake: link with the target `afquantum`

 ## Requirements